Battle of Karbala: Impact in Shia Islam

 Husayn's death at Karbala is believed by Shi'as to be a sacrifice made to prevent the corruption of Islam by tyrannical rulers and to protect its ideology.
-He is, as such, believed to have been fully aware of his fate and the outcome of his revolt, which was divinely ordained.
+His suffering became a symbol of sacrifice in the struggle for right against wrong, and for justice and truth against injustice and falsehood.
+He is believed to have been fully aware of his fate and the outcome of his revolt, which was divinely ordained.
 He is thus remembered as the prince of martyrs (Sayyed al-Shuhada).
 The historian G. R. Hawting describes the Battle of Karbala as a "supreme" example of "suffering and martyrdom" for Shi'as.
 According to Abdulaziz Sachedina, it is seen by Shi'as the climax of suffering and oppression, revenge for which came to be one of the primary goals of many Shi'a uprisings.
 This revenge is believed to be one of the fundamental objectives of the future revolution of the twelfth Shi'a Imam Muhammad al-Mahdi, whose return is awaited.
 With his return, Husayn and his seventy-two companions are expected to be resurrected along with their killers, who will then be punished.

-Shi'a observances
+Shia observances

-Shi'a Muslims consider pilgrimages to Husayn's tomb to be a source of divine blessings and rewards.
+Pilgrimages to Husayn's tomb are believed by Shi'as to be a source of divine blessings and rewards.
 According to Shi'a tradition the first such visit was performed by Husayn's son Ali Zayn al-Abidin and the surviving family members during their return from Syria to Medina.
 The first historically recorded visit is Sulayman ibn Surad and the Penitents going to Husayn's grave before their departure to Syria.
 They are reported to have lamented and beaten their chests and to have spent a night by the tomb.
-Thereafter this tradition was limited to the Shi'a imams for several decades, before gaining momentum under the sixth Shi'a imam Jafar Sadiq and his followers.
+Thereafter this tradition was limited to the Shi'a Imams for several decades, before gaining momentum under the sixth Shi'a Imam Ja'far al-Sadiq and his followers.
 Buyids and Safavids also encouraged this practice.
-Special visits are paid on 10 Muharram (Ashura Pilgrimage) and 40 days after the anniversary of Husayn's (Arba'een Pilgrimage).
+Special visits are paid on 10 Muharram (Ashura pilgrimage) and 40 days after the anniversary of Husayn's (Arba'in pilgrimage).
 The soil of Karbala is considered to have miraculous healing effects.